overuseofrem/ableton/README.md

 ## 📌 about the project

-the goal is to recerate the structure, appearance, and behavior of the **Ableton website**. not just the homepage, but multiple public-facing pages, or just the ones i like. this is a **pure front-end project**: no frameworks, libraries, or build tools. just pure **html**, **css**, and **javascript**. 🙃
+the goal is to recerate the structure, appearance, and behavior of the **Ableton website**. specifically, *only* their **about** page, which is the reference used by Frontend Practice. this is a **pure front-end project**: no frameworks, libraries, or build tools. just pure **html**, **css**, and **javascript**. 🙃

 > ❗this is a personal practice project! all banding, content, and design elements remain the property of Ableton. this clone is for educational, recreational, and non-commercial use only.